comporg23/math1_template/readme.md

 take a look at `math.s` file as well.

+where are your arguments in case of x86_64? (whispering - internet, or notes of our class can help you).

 take a look at the `makefile` too.

 as you've guessed (hopefully) if you type `make` the program will be compiled.